 Financial counselling ensures that customers manage their income and resources wisely, and it assists the Loan Board's repayment record.
-Project assessments help the industry to be successful and also reduce the potential of delinquent accounts.
+Project assessments help the industry to be successful and reduce the potential of delinquent accounts.

-Priorities for 2011-2012
+Priorities for 2012-2013

-In keeping with the goals of the board, Department of Fisheries and Aquaculture, and government, the following represent the board's priorities for 2011-2012.
+In keeping with the goals of the board, the Department of Fisheries and Aquaculture, and government, the following represents the board's priorities for 2012-2013.

-Provide long-term, fixed-rate loans for the development of the fish harvesting and aquaculture industries.
-During the 2009-10 fiscal year, the Loan Board reviewed 205 loan applications.
+Provide long term fixed-rate loans for the development of the fish harvesting and aquaculture industries.
+During the 2010-2011 fiscal year, the Loan Board reviewed 137 loan applications.

-- Provide \$45 million of developmental funding to the fishing and aquaculture industries. - Continue to assess new loan proposals by applicants. - Continue to review and amend the loan approval process to ensure quality program delivery. - Facilitate the replacement and upgrading of older vessels in each fleet. - Establish access to capital for new entrants and new species.
+- Provide \$40 million of developmental funding to the fishing and aquaculture industries. - Continue to assess new loan proposals by applicants. - Continue to review and amend the loan approval process, to ensure quality program delivery. - Facilitate the replacement and upgrading of older vessels in each fleet. - Continue access to capital for new entrants and new species.

 Maintain a vessel inspection program for all new construction, used vessel purchases, modification, and engine/equipment loans.
-During the 2009-2010 fiscal year, the Loan Board carried out 54 new-vessel inspections and 589 inspections for used vessels, engine/equipment, and maintenance.
+Carried out 76 new vessel inspections and 611 inspections for used vessels, engine/equipment, and maintenance during the 2010-2011 fiscal year.

 - Each new vessel is inspected biweekly during construction to ensure that it is built to rigid Loan Board standards. - All used vessels financed by the Loan Board, as well as vessels for modification and engine/equipment applications, are inspected to ensure that they are built to Loan Board standards.
-Inspections also guarantee that the funds lent by the Loan Board are secure in the value of the boat. - Carry out annual maintenance inspections on Loan Board-financed vessels to ensure continued loan security and equity. - Approve builder construction plans and boat specifications to ensure that they meet Loan Board standards. - Assist boat builders by giving technical advice as it relates to the preparation of plans and drawings.
-Also provide technical assistance relating to the construction of new vessels and modification of vessels. - Recommend new builder applicants to the board for eligibility.
+Inspections also guarantee that the funds lent by the Loan Board are secure in the value of the boat. - Carry out annual maintenance inspections on Loan Board financed vessels to ensure continued loan security and equity. - Approve builder construction plans and boat specifications to ensure that they meet Loan Board standards. - Assist boatbuilders by giving technical advice as it relates to the preparation of plans and drawings.
+Also provide technical assistance relating to the construction of new vessels and modification of vessels. - Recommend new builder applicants to the Board for eligibility.

 Manage a loan collection program on a monthly basis to keep loan arrears to a minimum.
-The arrears percentage increased to 5.79 per cent as of March 31, 2010.
+The arrears percentage decreased to 3.3% as of March 31, 2011.